V3RYSC4RY/A4_3rdPersonCamFlip/Readme.md

 # 3rdPersonCamFlip

 ANEURISM IV BepInEx IL2CPP mod for flipping the third-person camera shoulder.
-Press the *SwapKey* while in third-person view to toggle the camera from left/right shoulder mode.
+<p>Press the *SwapKey* while in third-person view to toggle the camera from left/right shoulder mode.

 ### Default keybind:
 SwapKey = **C**